danieleongari/pandas-chaining-ninja/README.md

 )
 ```

-The concept behind this method is to write the full pipeline that you need to transform your data in one stream of code:
+The concept behind this method is to write the full pipeline that you need to transform your data, in one stream of code.

-in such a way you are not creating multiple versions of the dataframes or some slices of them.
+You don't need any particular extra library, it is just a philosophy of how to write your pandas code.

-The result is that you data pipeline is:
+As a result, you data pipeline will be:
-- easier to read, as you can see all operations line-by-line and also comment them on the side
+- **easier to read** - you can see all operations line-by-line and also comment them on the side
-- easier to maintain, no copies nor slices around (maybe even in different cells of a Jupyter notebook... you know what I mean!)
+- **easier to maintain** - no copies nor slices around (maybe even in different cells of a Jupyter notebook... you know what I mean!)
-- easier to make modular, as you elegantly define before the functions that you will use in the pipeline
+- **easier to make modular** - you will elegantly define before the functions that you will use in the pipeline
-- easier to debug, you can display the dataframe at any point of the pipeline and comment out some operations to see the result
+- **easier to debug** - you can display the dataframe at any point of the pipeline (with `.pipe()`) or comment out (with `#`) all operations you are not focusing on
-- more *memory* efficient, you don't waste memory in copies and slices
+- **more *memory* efficient** - you don't waste memory in copies and slices

-But there are also some downsides:
+But let's be honest, there are also a few downsides:
-- more pandas and numpy expertise is required
+- more pandas and numpy expertise is required (but LLMs like GPT-4o reached a level that can help you with that)
-- you need to run all the operations every time, which may be time consuming when working on a particular single operation (i.e., line) but you need to run the whole pipeline
+- may be time consuming when you are debugging one singular operation that depends on the previous ones, as there are no checkpoints saved (but you can comment out later operations)

 ## How to use this repository

 1. Search what you need in this README file, or read it all to have a flavor of what you can do
 2. Look for working examples in the `tests/` folders: you can get the output on your computer with `pytest -s`, or checking *Actions > Last Commit > Build > Run tests with pytest*
 3. Use GitHub search in repository to find the code you need: I'll try to use many keywords to make it easier to find
 3. Explore further [REFERENCES](https://github.com/danieleongari/pandas-chaining-ninja/blob/master/REFERENCES.md)
 4. Open an issue or a pull request if you want to add any technique it was useful for you, to share

-The idea behind this repository is to share chunks of code that is easy to browse, and it is running tests via GitHub Actions
+The idea behind this repository is to share chunks of code that are easy to browse, and running tests via GitHub Actions
-to make sure the code is working with the lasest pandas version.
+to make sure the code is working with the lasest pandas version as well as some older versions.

-With the chaining method you will use nupy and pandas functions that you may not be familiar with (e.g., `where`, `select`, `query`, `pipe`, `filter`, ...),
+With the chaining method you will use `numpy` and `pandas` functions that you may not be familiar with (e.g., `where`, `select`, `query`, `pipe`, `filter`, ...),
 because you could do equivalent operations that are more intuitive when you are allowed to save-and-modify the dataframe multiple times.
 Therefore the purpose of this repository is to provide a reference for the most common operations that are key to perform the data
 manipulation under the chaining method.

-Why didn't I use Jupyter notebooks?
-Multiple reasons:
+You may wonder: *"Why didn't I use a Jupyter notebooks?"*
+Here a few reasons:
 (1) to maintain the commits clean,
 (2) to split README's metacode to running code,
 (3) to perform testing on the pandas version, having the possibility to run a chunk at a time,
 (4) to more easily accept your PR contributions,
-(5) to run [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates) and check if the new releases of pandas are breaking the code snippets.
+(5) to run [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates) and check if the new releases of pandas are breaking any code snippets.
-Anyway, I will maybe add a Jupyter notebook in the future.

 ## Tested on different Pandas versions
 The code in the `tests/` is run on all pandas version from 1.1 to the latest.
 The latest version is bumped by [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates),
 while for previous versions all the minor releases are tested to the latest bug fix, e.g., `1.1.5`, `1.2.5`, etc.

-Note: earlier versions of pandas are not tested because they are not supported anymore for the code in test.
+Earlier versions of `pandas<1.1` (July 28, 2020) are not tested because they don't support anymore what I believe are basic functionalities for the chaining method,
+and I don't want to downgrade some useful functionalities to maintain compatibility with a 4+ years old version of the code.

 ## Chunks of code

 ### Read CSV

 You can start reading the CSV file already inside the chaining:

 ```python
 df = (
     pd.read_csv("data.csv")